 A clinical professor must possess a terminal degree equivalent to the degree offered in the program in which they teach, and where appropriate licensure and/or certification in the area of specialization.
-A candidate for clinical professor should have at least five or more years as an associate clinical professor by the time the promotion takes effect.
-Appointment to rank of clinical professor requires substantial admirable performance as a teacher, a practicing professional, and collegial participant in the academic community.
-To be appointed to this rank a faculty member must demonstrate a continued, energetic, and effective commitment to teaching and working with students.
-Furthermore, a demonstrated commitment to professional practice and development and a substantial and continuing record of collegial service are necessary.
+A candidate for clinical professor should have at least five years as an associate clinical professor by the time the promotion takes effect.
+Appointment to the rank of clinical professor requires substantial, commendable performance as a teacher, a practicing professional, and collegial participant in the academic community.
+In order to be appointed to this rank a faculty member must demonstrate a continued, active, and effective commitment to teaching and working with students.
+Furthermore, a demonstrated commitment to professional practice and development and a substantial and continuing record of collegial service is necessary.